 Project description & goals: Using condition assessment data, prioritize and complete valve repairs or replacement as budget permits.

 Current Status: 2018 phase one Mountain Avenue completed which entailed service relocation and the capping of the 150mm water main on Mountain Avenue to prevent mainline freezing conditions.
-Phase 2 is the relocation of the fire hydrant on Mountain Avenue and capping the main north of parks administration building.
-Work scheduled to be complete this fall weather permitting.
+Phase 2 was the relocation of the fire hydrant on Mountain Avenue and capping the main north of parks administration building.
+Work complete.

 Catch Basin Replacement Program